BIGJRA/BIGJRA.github.io/reborn.md

 Note that if Taka is with you:

 Relationship Point Choices:
-- Talk to Taka in the Greater Tourmaline Desert while he's with you (+1 Taka)
+- Talk to Taka in the Tourmaline Desert while he's with you (+1 Taka)

 It's also worth noting that Taka has 36 different dialogues, some changing depending on your current location.
 If you talk to him in any location and he asks if you hate his father, you'll potentially get another point.